DNE acquired by leading B2B subscription commerce platform, AppDirect. Read press release ➞

 If you hope to decrease your carbon footprint, explore the available green options and how prices compare to less environmentally focused programs.

+During this process, also note the different types of contracts each provider offers.
 If you need help understanding the rates or what you will likely spend in the next year, an energy consultant can provide insights and explain the pros and cons of each provider’s plan.

 Now that you understand the local market, you should tackle your consumption.
 That means understanding how your company uses energy and what you spend.